YconquestY/cs-629/README.md

 ```

 All tests but `matmul32` typically take less than 2s to finish. `matmul32` is much slower (30s to 1mn).
-There is a known issue with WSL, where if the current repo is cloned on the windows filesystem and not on the linux one, things go much slower.
+There is a known issue with WSL, where if the current repo is cloned on the windows filesystem and not on the linux one, things go much <font color="red">slower</font>.
 Consider cloning in the linux filesystem if you are on WSL.

-### How does testing work?
+### <font color="red">How does testing work?</font>
 (For enrichment)

 Your processor gets its instructions from its memory, and its memory is loaded from the `mem.vmh` file.
 Our test script moves a prebuilt RISC-V hex file from the `test/build` directory into `mem.vmh` and then calls the simulator that runs the `top` file that corresponds with whichever processor you're testing.
 If you're using the `run_<something>.sh` scripts, they also convert the intermediate Konata logs into a human-readable Konata log, which is how you see things like `li a0 0` in the Konata visualization.